amgraham/dlist/README.md

 	RewriteRule (.+)\.md$  dir-listing.php?action=markdown&file=$1

-There can be more, this is a simplified installation.
-Check out the `handlers/README.md` file for more.
+This is a simplified example, check out `handlers/README.md` file for more details & examples.

 Helper File
 ----

 Each directory can have a helper file with specific information for that directory: `.dir-list`.
-It has two variables: `$ignore` &amp; `$details`, you don't need to set them both.
+It can have two variables: `$ignore` &amp; `$details`.

 The first will take whatever is contained in the the array and remove it from being displayed within the rendered page: